django-ftl/django-ftl/README.rst

 <https://github.com/projectfluent/fluent/wiki/Fluent-vs-gettext>`_ page for a
 comparison.
 In brief, here are some advantages:

-* Fluent makes concerns like plural rules the job of the translator
+* Fluent makes concerns like plural rules the job of the translator.

 * Fluent gives translators the power to obey language specific rules (gender, case, plurals) that the developer may not be aware of,